 Kelley MBA Program: Employment by Industry

-The Consulting industry offered the most number of jobs and the highest salaries – 18% of the class took up jobs in the Consulting industry and took home industry-best salaries of $135,000.
-However, bucking the usual B-school placement trend, Consumer goods industry was the second highest recruiter with 16% of the class opting for jobs in the industry.
-This was followed by the Technology industry at 15% of all the accepted job offers.
+The Consulting industry offered the most number of jobs and the highest salaries – 29% of the class took up jobs in the Consulting industry and took home industry-best salaries of $165,000.
+Following the usual B-school trends, the Financial services industry was the second highest recruiter, with 18% of the class opting for jobs in the industry.
+This was followed by the Technology and Consumer Packaged Goods industries at 13% each of all the accepted job offers.

 Kelley MBA Program: Employment by Function

-Amongst the outgoing class of 2018, Marketing and Sales related job profiles were the most popular – an astounding 32% of the 2018 graduates opted for these functions.
-After that came Consulting roles with 24% of the class choosing consultancy based functions.
-Keeping with the industry-wide trend – consultancy jobs offered the best salaries with the median base salary coming to $130,000.
+Amongst the outgoing class of 2022, Consulting related job profiles were the most popular – 34% of the 2022 graduates opted for these functions.
+After that came Marketing roles, with 28% of the class choosing marketing-based functions.
+Keeping with the industry-wide trend – consultancy jobs offered the best salaries, with the median base salary coming to $165,000.

 Employment by Location